-The following conditions can all result from mistreatment of the feet, combined with ageing:
+The following conditions can all result from ageing of the feet, sometimes combined with mistreatment:

 - Bunions.
-Bony protrusions at the base of the big toe.
+These are bony protrusions at the base of the big toe, associated with hallux valgus where the big toe moves towards the other toes.
 The most common causes are:

-- Wearing shoes with a pointed forefoot that squeezes the toes.
+- Wearing shoes with a narrow forefoot that squeezes the toes.

-- Wearing high heels that force your toes too far forward in the shoes.
+- Wearing high heels that force the toes too far forward in the shoes.

 - Morton's neuroma.
 This enlarged nerve, more common in women than in men, causes pain, burning, tingling or numbness on the ball of the foot or between the toes.
-It, too, can result from wearing shoes that are too tight.
+It can result from wearing shoes that are too tight.

 - Plantar fasciitis.
 This in an inflammation of tissue in the bottom of the foot.
-The usual symptom is heel pain.
-Arthritis and wearing shoes with inadequate heel cushioning are other causes.
+The usual symptom is heel pain or under the ball of the foot.
+Arthritis and wearing shoes with inadequate cushioning are other causes.

-- As you age it's important that your footwear is warm enough and not too stiff.
-Shoes should be comfortable.
-Avoid footwear that rubs, makes your feet sore or is too tight.
-(These may restrict the circulation or cause pressure damage to the skin.)
-Avoid high heels and choose shoes which support your feet and hold them firmly in place.
+- As one ages it's important that footwear is warm enough and not too stiff.
+Shoes should be comfortable and supportive.
+Footwear that rubs, is too tight or causes soreness should be avoided as these may restrict the circulation or cause pressure damage to the skin.
+High heels should be avoided and shoes should be supportive and hold hold the feet firmly in place.

-- Wear shoes that support the arches of your feet.
-Cushioned insoles are useful.
+- Shoes should support the arches of the feet.
+Cushioned insoles can be useful.

-Exercise feet regularly.
+Feet should be exercised regularly.
 "If you don't use it, you lose it."
-Exercise improves the circulation in your feet and legs, and helps to prevent swelling of the feet.
-Avoid sitting for long periods with your feet hanging down - if you are unable to move around much for health reasons then sit with your feet elevated.
+Exercise improves the circulation in the feet and legs and helps to prevent swelling of the feet.
+Sitting for long periods with feet on the floor should be avoided.
+People who are unable to move around regularly due to health conditions should elevate their feet when sitting.

 - Look after the skin of your feet.
 Remove hard skin which can be a breeding ground for germs (bacteria) and which can tend to lead to callus formation.
 Moisturise the feet regularly, and get rid of any hard skin with a pumice stone.